Spartacist uprising: Division among leadership

+Government response

-On 6 January the Revolutionary Committee began negotiating with Ebert through the mediation of USPD leadership.
-The negotiations failed on 7 January due to the unwillingness of either side to compromise.
-The Council of People's Deputies demanded the evacuation of the occupied newspaper buildings, while the insurgents insisted on Eichhorn's reinstatement.
-The chance for a nonviolent settlement of the conflict was thus lost.
-On the same day, Ebert gave Gustav Noske command of the troops in and around Berlin, and calls went out for the formation of more Freikorps units.
+On the same day, Ebert gave Gustav Noske (MSPD) command of the troops in and around Berlin, and calls went out for the formation of more Freikorps units.
 Since early December 1918, such Freikorps units had been forming from former frontline soldiers and volunteers.
 Now Ebert and Noske allowed them to muster around Berlin with organizations loyal to the Republic and with imperial regiments, some loyal but most hostile to the Republic.
 Immediately after Noske's appointment, he ordered that all members of the Revolutionary Committee be monitored so that they could be arrested later.
 To this end, 50 officers were posted in all Berlin post offices.

-On 8 January the Council of People's Deputies called on the population to resist the insurgents and their intended takeover of the government and published a leaflet entitled "The Hour of Reckoning Approaches!"
-In it the insurgents were threatened with physical annihilation.
-On 9 January the central executive committee of the Berlin USPD and the KPD issued a joint appeal demanding a fight against "the Judases in the government. ...
+On 8 January the Council of People's Deputies called on the population to resist the insurgents and their intended takeover of the government and published a leaflet in which they announced they would meet violence with violence:Spartacus fights for all the power.
+The government, which wants to bring about the people's free decision on their own fate within ten days, is to be overthrown by force.
+The people will not be allowed to speak, their voice will be suppressed.
+You have seen the results!
+Where Spartacus rules, all personal freedom and security is cancelled.
+The press is suppressed, traffic is paralysed.
+Parts of Berlin are the scene of bloody battles. ...
+Violence can only be fought with violence.
+The organised violence of the people will put an end to oppression and anarchy. ...
+The hour of reckoning is approaching!On 9 January the central executive committee of the Berlin USPD and the KPD issued a joint appeal demanding a fight against "the Judases in the government. ...
 They belong in the penitentiary, on the scaffold. ...
 Use weapons against your mortal enemies."

-The mass of the working class followed the call for a general strike to prevent the counterrevolution, but it did not want to have anything to do with military struggles.
+The mass of the working class followed the call for a general strike to prevent a counterrevolution, but it did not want to have anything to do with military struggles.
 On the contrary, they continued to demand the unity of the socialist forces and, at a large meeting in the Humboldthain Park on 9 January, demanded the resignation of all the leaders responsible for the "fratricide".
 Both the Ebert government and Ledebour and Liebknecht were seen as responsible for the situation.
 Numerous resolutions from the factories called for an end to the street fighting and the creation of a government in which all socialist parties would be represented.
+In the view of historian Sebastian Haffner, the executive committee of the Berlin USPD and KPD had failed the uprising, which was "entirely the spontaneous work of the masses of Berlin workers who had made the November Revolution; the masses were overwhelmingly Social Democrats, not Spartacists or Communists, and their January uprising was no different than their November revolution had been."